MainaliB/US_Traffic/README.md

 |     49    |                Astronomical_Twilight                | Shows the period of day (i.e. day or night) based on astronomical twilight.                                                                                                                                                     |

 ### Planning
+- Look for project ideas
+- Find the data for the project
+- Explore data to identify the target variable
+- Outline steps to proceed forward

 ### Acquire
+- Download data from Kaggle
+- Filter data to get whats needed
+- Save a copy of the data locally

 ### Prepare